aspose-note/Aspose.Note-Reference-Tutorials/content/english/net/text-manipulation/retrieve-bullet-number-list/_index.md

 ```
 These lines of code extract various font-related information from the number list.
 ## Conclusion
 Congratulations!
 You've successfully learned how to retrieve bullet or number lists using Aspose.Note for .NET.
-As you continue your exploration, refer to the [official documentation](https://reference.aspose.com/note/net/) for more in-depth insights and functionalities.
+As you continue your exploration, refer to the [documentation](https://reference.aspose.com/note/net/) for more in-depth insights and functionalities.
 ## FAQs
 ### Can I use Aspose.Note for .NET with other programming languages?
 Aspose.Note primarily supports .NET, but there are other versions of the library tailored for different platforms and languages.